agateau/blog/2018/tinywheels-0-5-0/index.md

 public: true
 tags: [pixelwheels]
 title: Tiny Wheels 0.5.0, the last Tiny Wheels?
-summary: |
-    A new Tiny Wheels version is out, but is it the last one?

 Welcome to 2018!
 To celebrate this new year, here is a new release of Tiny Wheels!